-Sometimes children need an extra bit of support and can benefit from coming to see a counsellor.
-When working with a child, my first priority is to create a warm, safe space in which they feel comfortable exploring their thoughts and feelings.
-I use a variety of creative techniques at my Lewes counselling practice in order to help the child express themselves- for example, sand tray or puppet work.
+Sometimes teens need an extra bit of support and can benefit from coming to see a counsellor.
+When working with a teen, my first priority is to create a warm, safe space in which they feel comfortable exploring their thoughts and feelings.
+I can help them learn practical strategies to manage emotions such as anxiety or low mood.

-Taking a child to see a counsellor such as me at my psychotherapy practice in Lewes, East Sussex. can be stressful for some parents- and a relief for others!- and I will work with you to ensure that you are comfortable with the counselling process.
-When working with children, I see myself very much as part of a team working together with you to ensure the best outcome for your child.
+Organising for a teen to see a counsellor such as me at my psychotherapy practice in Lewes, East Sussex. can be stressful for some parents- and a relief for others!- and I will talk with you before booking in your teen.

-Before becoming a counsellor, I worked for over ten years as a teacher so have extensive experience of working educationally with young people including those with special needs .
+Before becoming a counsellor, I worked for over ten years as a high school teacher so have extensive experience of working educationally with young people including those with special needs .
 I also recently provided counselling at a local school in Brighton.
-And furthermore, I am a mother, and step-mother, myself and so have a real understanding of issues affecting children and their families.
+And furthermore, I am a mother of teens, and step-mother, myself and so have a real understanding of issues affecting children and their families.

 Lewes counselling and psychotherapy for Teenagers and Young People